 your revenue model (upfront in a SaaS model, monthly via automatic credit card payments,

 - The timing of your cash outflows for headcount (how many key hires do you need to

 support revenue growth over the next 12-18 months?)

 - CAC (sales and marketing, lead generation).

-#3.
-When you create financial projections, it’s not useful or realistic to go too far beyond 18 months.
+.
 But you need to model out at least that far so that you can plan for lining up funding.

 How do you start making cash flow projections?
 Use history if you have it.
 Where you don’t, rely on accurate real information wherever possible along with educated assumptions and industry comparables.
 Regularly compare your projections to your actual results and use the real world data to update your model.
 If you aren’t financial model savvy, work with someone who is.